facebookresearch/StarSpace/README.md

 Embedding vectors will be learned for each word and label to group similar inputs and labels together.

-In order to learn the embeddings in the more general case where each label consists words, one need to specify the -fileFormat flag to be 'labelDoc', as follows:
+In order to learn the embeddings in the more general case where each label consists of words, one needs to specify the -fileFormat flag to be 'labelDoc', as follows:

-    $./starspace train -trainFile data.txt -model model -fileFormat labelDoc
+    $./starspace train -trainFile data.txt -model modelSaveFile -fileFormat labelDoc

 ## Training Mode

-StarSpace supports the following two training mode (default is the first one):
+StarSpace supports the following two training modes (the default is the first one):
 * trainMode = 0: Each example contains both input and labels
 * trainMode = 1: Each example contains a collection of labels.
-At training time, one label from the collection is randomly picked as label, and the rest of labels in the collection becomes input.
+At training time, one label from the collection is randomly picked as the label, and the rest of the labels in the collection become the input.

 The use cases of the 2nd train mode will be explained in Example use cases.